Doctoral scholarships are supported by the Oncology Nursing Foundation, Oncology Nursing Certification Corporation and the Ann Olson Scholarship Fund.

 Applications Due: February 1, 2023

-Applicants will be notified via email by April 2022
+Applicants notified via email by: April 2023

-Scholarship funding will be available after July 1, 2022
+Scholarship funding available after: July 1, 2023

-Note: An individual cannot receive this award more than one time
+Note: An individual cannot receive this award more than one time.

 Purpose: To provide scholarships to registered nurses who are committed to oncology nursing to continue their education by pursuing a research doctoral degree (Ph.D.) or clinical doctoral degree (DNP).